QuantumCompiler/Electron-Template/README.md

 Once this has been cloned to a location on your machine, open terminal (command prompt for Windows users) and use the following commands:

-yarn - Install node js modules needed to build yarn start - Runs your program for you to test and interact with yarn dist - This command is what you use to build with yarn.
+yarn - Install node js modules needed to build \n yarn start - Runs your program for you to test and interact with \n yarn dist - This command is what you use to build with yarn.
 Type, "yarn dist --help" to get more instruction on how to build for each OS you are seeking.

 This is essentially all you need to know/ do to build right out of the box with this template.